Biography of Thomas R. Sharp

 June 28, 1861 Told to offer 3 locomotives to Manassas Gap RR and Orange & Alexandria RR

-July 2, 1861 Ordered to deliver 2 locomotives to the Manassas Gap RR
+July 2, 1861 Authorized to sell rolling stock and material to the Manassas Gap RR

-July 8, 1861 Given permission to spend to support his orders
+July 6, 1861 Requests instruction on how to spend to support his orders

 July 30, 1861 Departed Leesburg, Va. for Piedmont Depot {Manassas Gap RR} with two Alexander, Loudoun & Hampshire RR locomotives and cars.
 (Diary)